gabe-campbell/Codeup2.dev/README.md

 -"Javascript & jQuery" by Jon Duckett

--Angular Basics resources at http://www.angularjsbook.com/
+-Angular Basics resources at http://www.angularjsbook.com/ and http://www.angularjs.org

 -"PHP and MySQL for Dynamic Websites" by Larry Ullman